AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/09-Ex2-2-use-excel-analyze-spreadsheet.md

 ### Using Copilot in Excel

-Excel provides two ways to use Copilot: standard Copilot prompts for asking questions and getting insights about the data in the workbook, and **Edit with Copilot** in the Copilot pane for making direct, in place changes to worksheets, tables, and formulas.
+Excel provides two ways to use Copilot: standard Copilot prompts for asking questions and getting insights about the data in the workbook, and **Edit with Copilot** in the Copilot pane for making direct, in-place changes to worksheets, tables, and formulas.

-- You should use Copilot’s standard prompts in Excel for quick questions, simple summaries, or one off insights about the data you’re already viewing.
+- You should use Copilot’s standard prompts in Excel for quick questions, simple summaries, or one-off insights about the data you’re already viewing.
-- You should use **Edit with Copilot** when you want Copilot to work directly with the worksheet—such as cleaning data, adding formulas, restructuring tables, or making iterative, in place changes.
+- You should use **Edit with Copilot** when you want Copilot to work directly with the worksheet—such as cleaning data, adding formulas, restructuring tables, or making iterative, in-place changes.

-**Edit with Copilot** is designed for hands on data work, so it understands the structure of the sheet and can apply changes directly, rather than just describing what you could do.
-In summary, use chat style Copilot for thinking and generating ideas; use **Edit with Copilot** for hands on editing inside the file. **Edit with Copilot** proposes specific changes (formulas, columns, cleanup steps) and, once you confirm, it applies those changes directly to the worksheet rather than expecting the user to explicitly apply them through copy and paste.
+**Edit with Copilot** is designed for hands-on data work, so it understands the structure of the sheet and can apply changes directly, rather than just describing what you could do.
+In summary, use chat style Copilot for thinking and generating ideas; use **Edit with Copilot** for hands-on editing inside the file. **Edit with Copilot** proposes specific changes (formulas, columns, cleanup steps) and, once you confirm, it applies those changes directly to the worksheet rather than expecting the user to explicitly apply them through copy and paste.

 This task uses the **Edit with Copilot** functionality.